Moscow Exchange plans higher dividends, to double retail client base

-MOSCOW (Reuters) - The Moscow Exchange (MOEX.MM) plans to channel all of its free cash flow into dividends and will also raise a dividend payout floor to 60% from 55% of net profit under a new dividend policy announced on Tuesday.
+MOSCOW, Oct 15 (Reuters) - The Moscow Exchange plans to channel all of its free cash flow into dividends and will also raise a dividend payout floor to 60% from 55% of net profit under a new dividend policy announced on Tuesday.

 Russia’s main stock exchange has also approved a new strategy for the five-years to 2024, including longer trading hours and an expanded range of products and services.